 The following are worth carrying, especially on trips, to keep your skin in good condition:

-- Finger tape – zinc oxide tape
+- Finger tape – zinc oxide tape – for covering up cuts as well as supporting weak or injured joint.

-- Fine sandpaper, emery board or a pumice stone
+- Fine sandpaper, emery board or a pumice stone for sanding down small tags of skin so they don’t tear off.

 Most pads consist of a thick layer of soft foam and a thinner layer of hard foam.
 The hard foam is usually on top (i.e. the side you land on) as this spreads the impact which is then absorbed by the soft foam.
 They vary in size and the most suitable pad for you depends on factors such as how far the walk is, how high the problems are, if you boulder alone, how big your car is etc.